ionic-team/stencil-site/src/docs/output-targets/docs-readme.md

 stencil build --docs
 ```

-This will cause the Stencil compiler to automatically add a `docs-readme`
+This will cause the Stencil compiler to perform a one-time generation of README
-output target to your configuration, without having to save it in
-`stencil.config.ts`.
+files using the [`docs-readme`](https://stenciljs.com/docs/docs-readme) output target.
 ## Adding Custom Markdown to Auto-Generated Files

 Once you've generated a `readme.md` file you can customize it with your own markdown content.
 Simply add your own markdown above the comment that reads: `<!-- Auto Generated Below -->`.